markjnkim/es_mod/01-html/content/step-2-header-footer.md

 - **PROPERTY**: CSS has an extensive list of possible style properties that it recognizes.
 All we need to do is list one in between the selector's `{}` brackets and we can now change how that element looks.
 Examples of popular CSS properties are "color" (to control the text color), "background-image" (to apply a background image to that section), and "font-family" (to change the default font).
 If we use one that isn't predefined, then the browser will ignore the style.
 [Here's a great list of all possible CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Keyword_index)

 - **PROPERTY VALUE**: This is where we get to provide the desired look to the element.
 Like properties, CSS has a specific set of possible variations for values that it will understand.
 For example, if we were to say `font-size: 3meters` it wouldn't be understood and not apply.
 But if we were to say `font-size: 24px`, the font's size will be set to 24 pixels because that is a value CSS can understand.
+[Here is a full list of CSS values and units of measurement](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Values_and_units)

 - **DECLARATION TERMINATOR**: A `property: property-value` pairing is what's known as a "declaration".
 In order for us to apply multiple styles to an element, we need some way to tell the language "this declaration is finished, make a new one".
 The way that CSS determines that a declaration is complete is when it sees a semi-colon `;` at the end.
-Accidental omission of the terminator will result in CSS thinking everything after is still part of that first declaration, so it is very important to terminate our delcarations.
+Accidental omission of the terminator will result in CSS thinking everything after is still part of that first declaration, so it is very important to terminate our declarations.

 Now that we know the basic "ins and outs" of how we can write CSS, let's actually do it to our page!